AqwamCreates/DataPredict/docs/API/AqwamCustomModels/QueuedReinforcementNeuralNetwork.md

 A Queued Reinforcement Neural Network is a neural network has the capability of reinforcing and back propogate through time.
 This model can be considered as a cousin of Recurrent Neural Networks.

+It works by having a queue system for storing a number of variables.

+First, we can add a feature vector to produce a prediction.
+The prediction is then added to queue as well as a number of other variables.
+Then once the actual value is given in the future, it will use the queued prediction with the actual prediction to "learn".

 It was first discovered by Aqwam and does not exists in any literature.

 ```